Fentanyl is an opioid, which is a type of pain medication with a rapid onset that generally lasts less than an hour or two.

-Fentanyl is available in a number of forms including by injection, skin patch, or can be absorbed through the tissues inside the mouth.
+Fentanyl is available in a number of forms including injection, skin patch, or can be absorbed through the tissues inside the mouth.

 The side effects of fentanyl include nausea, constipation, sleepiness, and confusion.